Book Review: Barry J. Beitzel, ed. Lexham Geographical Commentary on the Acts through Revelation

 As Professor Emeritus of Old Testament and Semitic Languages at Trinity Evangelical Divinity School, Barry Beitzel has a well-deserved reputation in scholarship for his contributions to biblical geography.
 He edited the The New Moody Atlas of the Bible (Moody, 2009; reviewed here).
 His new edited volume contains forty-eight essays written by fifteen New Testament scholars who have contributed to the field of New Testament geography.

-The chapters are roughly chronological, beginning with the infancy narratives, baptism and temptation before moving on to the ministry of Jesus.
-The book could function as a “Harmony of the Gospels” since each of the forty-eight chapters include Gospel parallel passages when available.
-A chapter on John 4 appears early in Jesus’s ministry, chapters on John 7:37-39 and John 9 are placed in a series of chapters on the teaching of Jesus.
+The chapters in this Geographical Commentary are roughly chronological, beginning with the infancy narratives, baptism, and temptation before moving on to Jesus’s ministry.
+The book could function as a “Harmony of the Gospels” since each of the forty-eight chapters includes Gospel parallel passages when available.
+A chapter on John 4 appears early in Jesus’s ministry.
+Chapters on John 7:37-39 and John 9 are placed in a series of chapters on Jesus’s teaching.

-Other essays in this collection deal with elements of cultural in the background of various stories in the Gospels.
+Other essays in this collection deal with cultural elements in the background of various stories in the Gospels.
 Elaine Phillips’s article on domestic architecture in Capernaum, Carl Laney on “Fishing the Sea of Galilee” and Chris McKinney’s “Pig Husbandry in Israel during the New Testament.”
 Aubrey Taylor’s chapter on the “Historical Basis of the Parable of the Pounds” deals with Roman taxation.
 (As a side note, this chapter does not have a single illustration in the print version of the book.)

 A few of the chapters make a connection between a geographical location and a theological issue.
 Gordon Franz contributes a fascinating essay on the Valley of Hinnom as a metaphor for Hell.
 In this revised paper first read at the national Evangelical Theological Society meeting in 1987, Franz points out the earliest reference to Hinnom as a garbage dump comes from A. D. 1200.
-He therefore argues the word is not based on a Second Temple reality (a garbage dump), but it refers to a place of eschatological judgment (325).
+He therefore argues the word is not based on a Second Temple reality (a garbage dump).
+Still, it refers to a place of eschatological judgment (325).

 iPad Screen Shot